About Me

 Innovation and Development

-[Assistant Coordinator] Innovation and Entrepreneurship Center for Development INNOHUB - Hélice UCR Program (Aug, 2024 - Present)
+[Innovation Infrastructure & Engineering Operations Coordinator] Innovation and Entrepreneurship Center for Development InnoHub UCR - Hélice UCR Program (Aug, 2024 - Jul, 2025)

 Experience 1